elewa-academy/General-Resources/docs/developer-tools/building-transpilers.md

+more in general about why this is needed, how it works, yada

 # Node 2 - A Frontend Build Environment
 First we saw Node as an app to run JS outside of the browser.
 Later we'll see Node as an HTTP server.